-Another difference between growing ferns and growing other perennials is that ferns will often not survive harsh frosts in the winter.
+Another difference between growing Ferns and growing other perennials is that Ferns will often not survive harsh frosts in the winter.
 Most perennials are used to the cold winter months and build strong root structures in order to survive.

 Some Ferns are generally used to living in warmer climates and temperate frost-free winters, making them unable to survive the cold.
 Some more tropical Ferns make great houseplants and therefore, can be brought in from the garden and planted in pots and hanging baskets indoors.

 After a Fern is established, they are relatively easy to grow and do not require much attention!